5 Powerful Ways To Market Your Business Online For FREE In Australia

 It's very important to add a few categories that your business falls under.
 (For us it was website development, SEO and photography).

 If you work from home and don’t serve people from your address, you should check the box "I deliver goods and services to my customers at their location."

 Then your home address will not be published on your Google listing, and you can specify which locations you will serve for your business.

 The listing is not immediately live.
 To get it published you need to verify your physical address.

-This is difficult if you are in a remote location and only receive mail at a PO Box address like we were originally!
+If you live in a remote location and only receive mail at a PO Box address this proves to be impossible to register.

 Once you click on verify, a physical "postcard" is sent to your business address.

 The postcard will take 5-14 business days—for us it took 2 weeks.

 Once the postcard arrives, find the code.
 Simply enter it on Google My Business and hit verify!

 Use Google Reviews & Posts